Neihtq/fasecure/README.md

 ![Product Name Screen Shot][product-screenshot] Facsecure is an application that simulates an access control system through face recognition.
 This project provides the whole training pipeline for training a model with an own selected dataset.
 On top of this, an application utilizes the model as the core of the facial recognition backend logic.

 Fasecure was developed in the context of the advanced practical course "Application Challenges for Machine Learning on the example of IBM Power AI" at the Technical University of Munich.
-Our mian task was to build a complete facial recognition system.
+Our main task was to build a complete facial recognition system.

 ## Face Recognition Pipeline
-The main focus of this project is implementation of the face verification.
+The main focus of this project is implementation of the face recognition.
 For that we used the implementation described in the paper ["FaceNet: A Unified Embedding for Face Recognition and Clustering"](https://arxiv.org/abs/1503.03832).

-Additionally, we implemented all tasks in which face recognition can be broken down to: Detection, Alignment, Embedding and Verification.
+Additionally, we implemented all tasks in which face recognition can be broken down to: Detection, Alignment, Embedding and Recognition/Registration.

 ## Built With